TerrenceHo/terrenceho.github.io/_posts/2018-08-22-Benchmarking-Fib-with-Go.md

 ![fibtree5Linear]({{ "/assets/fibtree5Linear.png" | absolute_url }})

 `FibRecursiveCache` recurses from $n$ to 1, and then builds the cache going backwards.
-The left-most value in our array holds our final answer.
+The right-most value in our array holds our final answer.
 `FibRecursiveCache` ends up with both a linear runtime and linear memory usage, due to the array cache.